truecharts/public/charts/system/nvidia-device-plugin/docs/installation.md

 # Talos Linux Setup

-## Enable NVIDIA kernel modules.
+## Enable NVIDIA kernel modules
-Before installing device plugin, some initial steps need to be taken as per [Talos Documentation][1].
-Please make sure you have installed correct system extensions through combination of patches + the correct [factory image][2] for your use case.
+Before installing the device plugin, some initial steps need to be taken per [Talos Documentation][1].
+Please make sure you have installed the correct system extensions through a combination of patches + the correct [factory image][2] for your use case.

 example gpu-worker-patch.yaml